 - allowing students with a clear interest to gain expertise in their chosen field

-- The faculty members in a focus area, in conjunction with the focus area leader, are responsible for creating the elective and selective courses and may target them as they wish.
-Courses designed to expose students of any year to a subject will not be limited (except by number of students admitted), but some courses may have restricted enrollment.
+- The faculty members in a focus area, in conjunction with the focus area leader and department head, are responsible for creating the elective and selective courses.

 - See Extramural Studies Page for forms and rules.